 Following the provided test procedure, the encoding process compliance with the decoding process has been checked for each compared method.

-Decoding compliance issues are reported for some of the proposed coding methods, JVET-P0110 #0 (as JVET-O0223), JVET-P0110 #1 and #2, in the lossy test-case when varying the “tolerance error” parameter.
-Issue has been reported to Authors for correction.
+Based on JVET-P0110 version 1, decoding compliance issues were reported for some of the proposed coding methods, JVET-P0110 #0 (as JVET-O0223), JVET-P0110 #1 and #2, in the lossy test-case when varying the “tolerance error” parameter.
+Issues have been reported to Authors for correction and fixed in the latter JVET-P0110 version 2.
+Proposed encoding/decoding processes are now reported to be compliant.
 A conformance log file is attached to this document.